Table of contents

 Google is the most popular search engine in the western world and the most visited website on earth.

 The company has operated since the late 1990s and is one of the most fundamental forces in the development of the internet as we know it – to the point where the phrase ‘googling’ is synonymous with using a search engine.

 While the search engine is the company’s flagship product, Google operates in numerous areas including hardware, cloud computing, advertising, software and AI.

-The company was originally founded in 1996 by Sergey Brin and Larry Page while students at Stanford University, California.
+The company had its inception in 1995 when founders Sergey Brin and Larry Page partnered to create a search engine called ‘backrub’ while students at Stanford University, California.

 Why is it called Google?

 The name Google comes from a play on the term ‘googol’, which is the number 1 followed by one hundred zeroes.
 According to the company. it is said to reflect the founders’ mission to “organise the world’s information and make it universally accessible and useful.”

 Google is now under the umbrella of Alphabet Inc., a publicly traded company with multiple classes of shareholders.

 According to Capital.com, the largest individual shareholders in the company are its founders, Larry Page and Sergei Brin, owning 85.9% of the company’s class B ‘insider’ shares.
 These are not publicly traded shares but instead confer ten times the voting power of Class A GOOGL shares, meaning that the pair control around 51% of the company’s voting power (as of 2021).

 Beyond the insiders, the largest institutional investors are (according to Market Screener as of Feb 2023):